-Some 25 years ago, when I was a University student, I had started a small business focusing on the sale of personal computers and related services.
-My business had kept me busy for 7 years.
+Some 25 years ago, when I was a University student, I had started a small business focusing on selling personal computers and related services.
+My company had kept me busy for seven years.

 A decision to move to Canada was made.
-An obvious choice was to try the same activity that had worked in Slovakia.
-I started activities that would help me to gain some customers.
-But I did not succeed.
+An obvious choice was trying the same activity that had worked in Slovakia.
+I started activities that would help me to find local customers.
+Unfortunately, my actions did not generate any leads worth following.
 So, I eventually gave up.

 After several years of permanent employment, I started exploring new options again.
-I discussed several ideas with a few people and I decided to give a try to IT Consulting & IT services activities.
+I discussed several ideas with a few people.
+Eventually, I decided to try an IT Consulting & IT services company.
 I managed to get a few contracts via personal agencies.
-I decided to stop consulting business in 2010.
+This activity had produced promising results for a while, but I eventually decided to close the business in 2010.

 Below is a review of my projects and past activities.
-It totals to 10 years of operating IT business.
+It totals ten years of operating the IT business.

-Business is incorporated in Ontario.
-I provided IT professional services to various clients located in Toronto and USA/offshore.
+The business was incorporated in Ontario.
+I provided IT professional services to various clients in Toronto and USA/offshore.
 Contracts were arranged through personal agencies and a consulting company.

 Information about specific projects and assignments is available upon request (pending non-disclosure provisions in contractor agreements).

 When I moved to Toronto, I was looking for a way to promote myself.
-I created a website smartwebsoft.com (mirror) with a concept of a custom software development business, which would expand my previous software development activities in Slovakia.
+I created a website smartwebsoft.com (mirror), introducing my concept of a custom software development business.
+Such a company would build upon and expand the previous software development activities I had already practiced in Slovakia.

-Starting such business was not feasible without Canadian citizenship.
-I had 3 years to find a way how to start operating my business in Canada.
+Starting such a business was not feasible without Canadian citizenship.
+I had three years to find a way to start operating my business in Canada.

-I started playing with strategies on how to find customers.
+I started experimenting with strategies to find customers.
 I started with a cost-effective email campaign.
-I collected basic data, including email addresses of various businesses operating in Toronto, freely available in business directories.
-Those data were the basis of my CRM database of prospective customers.
-My CRM database contained close to 5000 addresses.
+I started building my own CRM database data of prospective customers.
+The primary data source was various businesses operating in Toronto, freely available in online business directories.
+My database contained close to 5000 addresses.

-My first offering was an application SalesPro.
-Another campaign focused on finding a general software development project.
-I used my past Delphi applications as a reference.
-As past projects were already obsolete, I created new Delphi programs, specific to Canadian business rules.
-New programs were promoted either as part of my smartwebsoft page or additional websites I created for applications.
+My first offering was an application called SalesPro, created as a demo offered to selected companies from my database.
+Another campaign aimed to find customers for a custom software project.
+I promoted my past Delphi applications and customers from Slovakia as a reference.
+The IT field is demanding and instantly progressing.
+My past projects became obsolete.
+I created some Delphi demo programs following Canadian business legislation.
+New programs were promoted either as part of my existing smartwebsoft page or websites I started explicitly for those applications.
 Some of those projects are listed below:

 The abovementioned projects are no longer live sites.
-I created partially functional demos as part of my online presentation.
-Experience gained can be discussed and used in new projects.
+I created partially functional demos available on the old version of my web page.
+Valuable experience gained can be discussed and used in new projects.

-The business provided additional computer-related services, primarily sale of hardware and software, computer upgrades, installation of software, and user training.
+My company also provided computer-related services, including the sale of hardware and software, computer upgrades, installation of software, and user training.

-An initial, break-through product, was an "investment funds agenda" designed specifically for the management of prospective small investors (called MIKs) during the 2nd wave of coupon privatization in Slovakia.
-This software dealt with a step in the privatization process whose lifespan was 3 years.
-This was the only product on the market focusing on the "MIK agenda" (otherwise, in-house solutions were used).
+My initial breakthrough product was an "investment funds agenda" designed specifically for managing prospective small investors (called MIKs) during the 2nd wave of coupon privatization in Slovakia.
+This software dealt with a step in the privatization process whose lifespan was three years.
+My application was the only product on the market focusing on the "MIK agenda" (otherwise, in-house solutions were used).
 An estimated market share was around 20% in both: "funds active in the 2nd wave" and "registered prospective investors (MIK s)".

-Business applications supported specific lines of business (billing/inventory/customers/leasing agreements), focusing on operational and taxation agenda.
-Most revenue was generated from customers in the financial industry.
+Business applications supported specific lines of business (billing/inventory/customers/leasing agreements), focusing on operational and taxation agendas.
+The most revenue was generated from customers in the financial industry.

-Although the perceived size and advancedness of whole business, core business activity (SW development, partially HW sale) was a one-man shop.
-Most accomplishments were possible thanks to the help or assistance of additional people and partnership with other businesses.
+Although the perceived size and advancedness of the whole business, core business activity (SW development, partially HW sale) was a one-man shop.
+Those accomplishments were possible thanks to the help or assistance of additional people and partnerships with other businesses.